Budget Twice, Spend Once

 - Cosmetic Fixes: If you’re hoping to give a particular area a second life, rather than ripping up floors or changing out big fixtures, try changing out smaller things like paint colour or small accents first (handles, cushions, shower screen, taps, curtains).

 You can also earn some money back after the renovation, if you’re careful.
 Rather than ripping out those old cabinets willy-nilly, or throwing away that old table you never use it may be worth trying to keep them intact and resell them for a small sum.
 You may even want to spend some time putting a new coat of paint on them to spruce it up a bit, and reuse them yourself in the new space.

-Armed with these reminders about where to focus your spending, you’re sure to tackle your home reno with ease.
+Armed with these reminders about where to focus your spending, you’re sure to save money and tackle your home renovation with ease.